 - (1) Within a reasonable period before each practice, each timed practice (qualification), each warm-up or race, the pits and the pit area at the race track can be set up.
 Immediately after completion of practice, timed practice (qualification), warm-up or race, the pit area must be cleared. - (2) Access to the pit area is only permitted with a valid pass.
 This pass must be visibly displayed and shown to the organiser's inspectors. - (3) The use of tools generating flying sparks or high temperatures is prohibited both in front of and inside the garages.
 It is the responsibility of the competitors/drivers to use only tools, apparatus, equipment, machines, compressed air systems, etc. which are in a technically perfect condition at all times during a racing event and which comply with the current safety standards and regulations as well as the applicable testing standards and regulations.
 Compressed air tanks/cylinders must be secured against falling over and damage.
-Smoking is prohibited in the area of the pit installations.

-(4) Pit lane access:

-The section of the track from the first safety car line (SC1) to the pit lane is referred to as the "pit entry lane".
+Smoking is prohibited in the area of the pit installations. - (4) Pit lane access: - a) The part of the track leading to the pit lane is referred to as the "pit lane entrance".